hacksh4w/F3TCH/README.md

 - On enterring current details, redirects to the HomePage

 #### Login Page:
-A login page with 3 fields
+A login page with 2 fields
-- Login ID; Dictor ID & .
+- Login ID & Password.
 - On entering the right credentials, it directs the page to the HomePage.

 ### HomePage: